ponylang/ponylang-website/content/contribute/index.md

 If you are new to Pony or don't have a ton of time to devote to helping, we suggest you check out Project Documentation and help to improve our docs.
 Contributing to documentation is a great way to start learning Pony.
 Teaching a subject is an incredible way to learn the subject.

-If you are new to Pony and have more time to devote, check out the Low Hanging Fruit.
+If you are new to Pony and have more time to devote, check out the [Good First Issues](#good-first-issues).
 Tackle stuff from that and if we run out, switch over to helping with documentation.

 If you are a bit more experienced with Pony then it might be time to get involved with triaging incoming issues.
 Not only will triaging help move the project forward but it's a common first step towards becoming a Pony committer.